g002alghisi/WPA3-testing-platform/Test/README.md

     - [ ] Test WPA2/3-Personal and Transition Disable WPA3 -> WPA2
     - [ ] Test WPA3-Personal SAE-PK and Transition Disable SAE-PK -> SAE

-        Moreover, rebooting the ESP32 causes the supplicant to forget about the Transition disable bit; this causes the device to join the rogue AP with WPA2.
 - Enterprise

     - [ ] Test WPA2-Enterprise